ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/status-bar/index.md

 ## Configuration with Component Parameters

 Some of the status panel components, or your own custom components, can take further parameters.
-These are provided using `componentParams`.
+These are provided using `statusPanelParams`.

 The snippet below shows a status bar configured with the grid provided aggregation component only.
 The component is further configured to only show average and sum functions.